langara/abishortcuts/README.md

 This little project is a Google Chrome extension with a few commands activated by keyboard shortcuts.

-Now it contains only three commands (translate, bookmark, shorturl), but it will grow with my needs to automate more operations.
+Now it contains only four commands (translate, bookmark, shorturl, copytodrive), but it will grow with my needs to automate more operations.

 I guess it will be more useful as a base code for other developers, not as a finished product,